MCannavan/DotDashLib/README.md

 - Ability to use custom morse code translation sets
   - presets include: latin alphabet, arabic numerals, & punctuation
 - Generate Wav Files from text
   - Control over the speed, pitch, & volume of the output
+  - includes Paris and Farnsworth speed

 ## Installation
 For maven, add this to your `pom.xml`